Guide to SR-22s in California

 Here are some tips for finding cheap car insurance in California with an SR-22:

-4. Drive safely: Maintaining a safe driving record will prevent your insurance rates from rising even higher, drive safely.
+- Drive safely: Maintaining a safe driving record will prevent your insurance rates from rising even higher, so drive safely.
 (Note: due to state regulations, most insurance companies do not offer telematics discounts in California).

-5. Choose a provider that caters to high-risk drivers: If standard insurers quote you exorbitant rates, or refuse to cover you outrights, get quotes from companies that specialize in insurance for high-risk drivers.
+- Choose a provider that caters to high-risk drivers: If standard insurers quote you exorbitant rates, or refuse to cover you outright, get quotes from companies that specialize in insurance for high-risk drivers.
 Depending on your circumstances, you may pay less with a high-risk insurer than with a standard insurer.

-6. Join the California Automobile Assigned Risk Plan (CAARP): If you’re unable to find insurance you can afford, you can use CAARP as a last resort.
-This is a state program that will connect you with a provider that will cover you despite your high-risk level.5 You can apply online, through the mail, via email, or over the phone.6
+- Join the California Automobile Assigned Risk Plan (CAARP): If you’re unable to find insurance you can afford, consider CAARP as a last resort.
+This state program connects you with a provider that will cover you despite your high-risk level.5 You can apply online, through the mail, via email, or over the phone.6

-7. Apply for California’s Low Cost Auto Insurance: California’s low cost auto insurance plan (CLCA) is created specifically to make sure drivers are able to meet the state’s auto insurance laws.
+- Apply for California’s Low Cost Auto Insurance: California’s low cost auto insurance plan (CLCA) ensures drivers are able to meet the state’s auto insurance laws.
 If you meet the income eligibility requirements and your vehicle is worth less than $25,000, you may qualify.7 In most cases, you will need a good driving record; however, if you need an SR-22 due to nonpayment of child support, you may be eligible.
 Learn more at mylowcostauto.com.

 Minimum Required Coverage in California